Amalaltlb/About-me-/README.md

-💡 About Me:
+💡 About Me

-Hey, I’m Amal 👋
+Hey, I'm Amal 👋

-I’m a junior Data Analyst with a background in Finance and MIS, passionate about transforming complex data into clear, impactful solutions.
-With skills in SQL, Power BI, Tableau, and Python, I analyze trends, build visualizations, and solve business problems through data.

-📊 Here, I showcase my personal projects — applying real-world data to uncover insights, optimize strategies, and sharpen my analytical skills.
-I'm particularly interested in projects related to marketing, tech, health and finance.
-If you're looking for a data-driven problem solver, let’s connect!
+I am a Data Analyst based in Caen, France with a foundation in financial operations at Jones Lang LaSalle Dubai across the MENA region.
+I deliberately upskilled into Power BI with DAX and Power Query, SQL, Python with Pandas and Tableau.
+I translate financial and operational data into insights people actually use.

+📊 This profile showcases my personal projects — from cleaning a 945,000-row civic dataset to building KPI dashboards that surface real business insights.
+My projects cover finance, sales, urban planning and customer service analytics.

+🎓 Certified Data Analyst — DataScientest in partnership with Université Paris 1 Panthéon-Sorbonne (2025).
+Government-accredited programme, post-Bachelor level.

-🚀 Open to opportunities in data analysis, business intelligence, and data visualization (including remote).
+🚀 Open to remote data analyst opportunities worldwide.
-📍 Based in France
+📍 Based in Caen, France.
+English and French fluent.

-📲 Let’s connect ➡︎ www.linkedin.com/in/amal-mo
+📲 Let's connect: linkedin.com/in/amalaltlb